 There is much uncertainty about the minimum salary requirement for a student loan.
 Do banks apply minimum salary criteria for education loans?
 The EMI on education loan starts post-course completion.
 Only simple interest on loan amount is charged for course years.
 Also, students or student guardians can have to pay 5 % of the education expenses.
 This is often called margin money criteria for a study loan.
-Remaining 95% can be availed as a loan from the banks.
+The remaining 95% can be availed as a loan from the banks.

 Unsecured education loan

 Students can apply for education loans for studying at a recognized institution.
-The bank issues loan to student and loan account name is that of the student.
+The bank issues loan to students and the loan account name is that of the student.
 The bank credits the loan amount directly to the college.
 Banks can extend the loan for studies to students who don’t work or who don’t have any salary.
 The bank may not enquire about the source of money for payment of simple interest and deem it to be sourced from guardians.
 For loans, up to 4 lakhs banks may even not ask for a guarantor or collateral security.
 These can be extended to the borrower as unsecured loans.
-Colleges who have education loan facilities can assist students in availing education loan.
+Colleges who have education loan facilities can assist students in availing of education loan.
 Banks ask for following documents for processing the loan:

 - Admission letter by the college